SixArm/assertables-rust-crate/README.md

 * Zero dependencies: the crate has no release dependencies, and just a short list of development dependencies.

-### Forms

-Assertables macros come in three forms:

-* Panic macro: `assert_*` is for typical test uses with `cargo test`.

-* Debug macro: `debug_assert_*` is for runtime diagnostic configuration.

-* Result macro:  `assert_*_as_result` is for runtime production configuration, such as for site reliability engineering, chaos engineering, validations, verifications, sanitizations, and more.

 ### Naming conventions

 Abbreviations: